 A major concern was associated with NHB.
 The NHB is a grant paid by central government to local councils to reflect and incentivise housing growth in their areas.
-The Council received £2,055,000 of NHB in 2021/22.
-This funding is due to be phased out by 2024/25.
+The Council received £2,116,000 of NHB in 2022/23 and has budgeted £1,273,000 for 2023/24.
+This funding is expected to be phased out in 2025/26.

-Retained business rates
+• Retained business rates

-The revaluation of all properties for business rates took effect from 1 April 2017.
-Revaluation was completed to maintain the accuracy in the rating system by reflecting changes in the property market since the last revaluation in 2010.
+The revaluation of all properties for business rates took effect from 1 April 2023.
+Revaluation was completed to maintain the accuracy in the rating system by reflecting changes in the property market since the last revaluation in 2017.
 The business rates revaluation clouded the position on the amount of gain the Council might expect to achieve from business rates growth in the area.
-The Council have adopted a prudent position and in 2021/22 did not plan for any gain in this budget proposal.
+Following guidance in the December 2022 local government funding settlement, we have not forecast any re-baselining of business rates until 2025/26.

-Reserves and balances
+• Reserves and balances